 The Puptainer is a convenient food storage container that keeps the food fresh.
 You can put the remaining food from an opened tray in the Puptainer with the lid on instead, so your fridge stays clean and odor-free.

 If you order for multiple dogs, you’ll get multiple puptainers and scoops, which I think is really generous.
-Photo of Ollie's Puptainer and a feeding scoop in a box

 The quantity of food you receive on your first order is meant to last for 2 weeks and is calculated based on the number of calories your dog needs in a day.
-If you have a really big doggo, however, you’ll only receive enough food for 1 week.
+If you have a really big dog, however, you’ll only receive enough food for 1 week.

 Generally, a pack is meant to last for 1 day, so in most cases, you’ll initially receive 14 packs.
 All you need to do is break it in half, feed your dog breakfast, and save the other half in the Puptainer for dinner.
+However, based on your dog’s size and age, a pack could be too much for 1 day, so you’ll need to consult the instructions to portion it correctly.

 Unfortunately, not all of the packaging is recyclable.
-The seal from the food packs is non-recyclable and you need to throw it in the trash.
+The seal from the food packs is non-recyclable, and you need to throw it in the trash.
 The bags in which the baked food comes are recyclable through a store drop-off program only.
 The liner is curbside recyclable, and so are the cardboard boxes.

-Baxter’s Testing Experience
+Baxter’s Testing Experience (Hint: He Really Liked Ollie’s Food)

 Ollie makes the transition to its dog food straightforward.
 The personalized information guides and portioning tools make it easy to understand how much to feed your dog.
 Even if you use the food as a topper rather than a complete meal switch, the process is simple.
 There’s no guesswork involved in measuring the correct portions.
-Photo of a dog bowl with Ollie's dried food and a scoop of fresh food in it

 My colleague appreciated the practicality of the packaging and storage solutions offered by Ollie.
 The puptainer, a dedicated container for storing fresh food, helped keep his fridge organized and clean.
 The baked food's resealable bag was convenient for maintaining freshness and easy storage.